bitquery/graphql-docs/docs/Schema/binance_smart_chain/dextrades.md

 The `dexTrades` API allows us to retrieve dex trade data from BNB blockchain.

-Here's an exmaple query that fetches 10 latest trades on BNB blockchain:
+Here's an example query that fetches 10 latest trades on BNB blockchain:

 ```
 query {